In-patient luxury rehab center in Thailand

 What are the risk factors for Intermittent explosive disorder?

-The biggest risk factors for intermittent explosive disorder are listed below.
+The risk factors for intermittent explosive disorder are listed below.

 • History of other mental health disorders